truenas/documentation/content/_includes/CORETopMenu.md

 <span class="iconify" data-icon="ic:baseline-dialpad"></span> **Change Password** is a shortcut for changing the administrator (*root*) account password.
 Password required to log in to the TrueNAS web interface.
-Please back up or otherwise memorize the updated password when changing it.
+Back up or otherwise memorize the updated password when changing it.

 <span class="iconify" data-icon="ic:outline-settings-applications"></span> **Preferences** contains theme and other visual options for the web interface:
+{{< expand "Preferences Options" "v" >}}
 {{< truetable >}}
 | Name | Description |
 |--------|-------------|